tarwn/lessthandot-hugo/blogs/content/posts/2011-02-26-come-one-come-all-to.md

 **Bonus Points**

-  * In the post title, include “T-SQL Tuesday #016”.
+  * In the post title, include "T-SQL Tuesday #016".
   * Tweet your blog post with the hash tag #tsql2sday.
   * Consider hosting in the future, and contact Adam if you're interested.